ossd-s23/project-evaluation/iD_evaluation.md

 - __are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:__ Yes

-    - __how many of such issues are there?__ xxx issues
+    - __how many of such issues are there?__ 1 issue

-    - __look at a few of them, do they look beginner friendly?__
+    - __look at a few of them, do they look beginner friendly?__ Possibly after getting more familiar with the codebase

 - __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__

-    - __how many of such issues are there?__ Currently 1
+    - __how many of such issues are there?__ 8 issues

-    - __look at a few of them, do you think you could submit a fix?__ Possibly after getting more familiar with the codebase
+    - __look at a few of them, do you think you could submit a fix?__ Perhaps